- Compare material versus nonmaterial culture

 The first, and perhaps most crucial, elements of culture we will discuss are its values and beliefs.
 Values are a culture’s standard for discerning what is good and just in society.
 Values are deeply embedded and critical for transmitting and teaching a culture’s beliefs.
 Beliefs are the tenets or convictions that people hold to be true.
 Individuals in a society have specific beliefs, but they also share collective values.
 To illustrate the difference, Americans commonly believe in the American Dream—that anyone who works hard enough will be successful and wealthy.
 Underlying this belief is the American value that wealth is good and important.

-Values help shape a society by suggesting what is good and bad, beautiful and ugly, sought or avoided.
+Values help shape a society by suggesting what is good and bad, beautiful and ugly, to be sought or avoided.
 Consider the value that the United States places upon youth.
-Children represent innocence and purity, while a youthful adult appearance signifies sexuality.
+Children represent innocence and purity, while an adult who is youthful in appearance signifies sexual vitality.
 Shaped by this value, individuals spend millions of dollars each year on cosmetic products and surgeries to look young and beautiful.
 The United States also has an individualistic culture, meaning people place a high value on individuality and independence.
-In contrast, many other cultures are collectivist, meaning the welfare of the group and group relationships are a primary value.
+In contrast, many other cultures are collectivist, meaning the welfare of the group and group relationships is a primary value.

 Living up to a culture’s values can be difficult.
 It’s easy to value good health, but it’s hard to quit smoking.
 Marital monogamy is valued, but many spouses engage in infidelity.
 Cultural diversity and equal opportunities for all people are valued in the United States, yet the country’s highest political offices have been dominated by white men.

-One way societies strive to put values into action is through rewards, sanctions, and punishments.
+One way societies strive to put values into action is through sanctions: rewards and punishments that encourage people to live according to their society’s ideas about what is good and right.
 When people observe the norms of society and uphold its values, they are often rewarded.
 A boy who helps an elderly woman board a bus may receive a smile and a “thank you.”
 A business manager who raises profit margins may receive a quarterly bonus.
-People sanction certain behaviors by giving their support, approval, or permission, or by instilling formal actions of disapproval and nonsupport.
+People positively sanction certain behaviors by giving their support, approval, or permission, or negatively sanction them by invoking formal policies of disapproval and nonsupport.
 Sanctions are a form of social control, a way to encourage conformity to cultural norms.
 Sometimes people conform to norms in anticipation or expectation of positive sanctions: good grades, for instance, may mean praise from parents and teachers.
 From a criminal justice perspective, properly used social control is also inexpensive crime control.
 Utilizing social control approaches pushes most people to conform to societal rules, regardless of whether authority figures (such as law enforcement) are present.

 When people go against a society’s values, they are punished.
 A boy who shoves an elderly woman aside to board the bus first may receive frowns or even a scolding from other passengers.
 A business manager who drives away customers will likely be fired.
 Breaking norms and rejecting values can lead to cultural sanctions such as earning a negative label—lazy, no-good bum—or to legal sanctions, such as traffic tickets, fines, or imprisonment.

 Values are not static; they vary across time and between groups as people evaluate, debate, and change collective societal beliefs.
 Values also vary from culture to culture.
 For example, cultures differ in their values about what kinds of physical closeness are appropriate in public.
 It’s rare to see two male friends or coworkers holding hands in the United States where that behavior often symbolizes romantic feelings.
 But in many nations, masculine physical intimacy is considered natural in public.
 This difference in cultural values came to light when people reacted to photos of former president George W. Bush holding hands with the Crown Prince of Saudi Arabia in 2005.
-A simple gesture, such as hand-holding, carries great symbolic differences across cultures.
+An example of nonmaterial culture, the simple gesture of hand-holding carries great symbolic differences across cultures.

 - tenets or convictions that people hold to be true